marknokes/Cascade-Server-Tweet-Shortcode/README.md

 <script type="text/javascript" src="https://platform.twitter.com/widgets.js"></script>
 ```
 * Assign the included velocity format to a region with a "current page" index block
-* In a wysiwyg, add the word tweet followed by a space and tweet id enclosed in square brackets.
-For example: [tweet 785920300441481217]
+* In a wysiwyg, add the word tweet followed by a space and tweet id enclosed in square brackets
+** For example: [tweet 785920300441481217]